depeche-io/oracle-fmw-forms-and-reports/README.md

       docker-compose start oradb
       # wait like 15 mins to fully initialize, check status via
       docker-compose logs -f
+      # wait for this message in the db log: DATABASE IS READY TO USE!

       # if the DB is online, start the Forms and Reports
       # note - image is constructed to do the necessary setup on the first run and exist afterwars